DataDog/documentation/layouts/shortcodes/csm-setup-aws.md

 ### Set up the Datadog AWS integration

-If you haven't already, set up the [Amazon Web Services integration][1].You must also add the [required permissions][2] for resource collection.
+If you haven't already, set up the [Amazon Web Services integration][1].
+You must also add the [required permissions][2] for resource collection.

 ### Enable CSM for your AWS accounts